A Nonlinear Approach to Dimension Reduction: Introduction

 \section{Introduction}

 Dimension reduction, in which high-dimensional data is faithfully represented in a low-dimensional space, is a key tool in several fields.
 Probably the most prevalent mathematical formulation of this problem considers the data to be a set $S\subset \ell_2$, and the goal is to map the points in $S$ into a low-dimensional $\ell_2^k$.
-(Here and throughout, $\ell_p^k$ denotes the space $\R^k$ endowed with the $\ell_p$-norm; $\ell_p$ is the infinite-dimensional counterpart of all sequences that are $p$-th power summable.)
+(Here and throughout, $\ell_p^k$ denotes the space $\R^k$ endowed with the $\ell_p$-norm; $\ell_p$ is its generalization to countably many coordinates, namely all sequences that are $p$-th power summable.)
 A celebrated result in this area is the so-called JL-Lemma: \begin{theorem}[Johnson and Lindenstrauss \cite{JL84}] For every $n$-point subset $S\subset \ell_2$ and every $0<\veps<1$, there is a mapping $\PsiJL:S\to \ell_2^k$ that preserves all interpoint distances in $S$ within factor $1+\veps$, and has target dimension $k=O(\veps^{-2}\log n)$. \end{theorem}

-This positive result is remarkably strong; in fact the map $\PsiJL$ is an easy to describe linear transformation.
+This positive result is remarkably strong; in fact the map $\PsiJL$ is an easy to describe (randomized) linear transformation.
 It has found many applications, and has become a basic tool.
 It is natural to seek the optimal (minimum) target dimension $k$ possible in this theorem.
 The logarithmic dependence on $n=|S|$ is necessary, as can be easily seen by volume arguments, and Alon \cite{Alon03} further proved that the JL-Lemma is optimal up to a factor of $O(\log\tfrac1\veps)$.
 These lower bounds are existential, meaning that there are sets $S$ for which the result of the JL-Lemma cannot be improved.
 However, it may still be possible to significantly reduce the dimension for sets $S$ that are ``intrinsically'' low-dimensional.
 This raises the interesting and fundamental question of bounding $k$ in terms of parameters other than $n$, which we formalize next.

 We recall some basic terminology involving metric spaces. \remove{\footnote{A metric space is a set $M$ of points endowed with a distance function $d_M(\cdot,\cdot)$ that is nonnegative, symmetric, satisfies the triangle inequality and in addition, $d_M(x,y)=0$ if and only if $x=y$. }} The {\em doubling constant} of a metric $(M,d_M)$, denoted $\lambda(M)$, is the smallest $\lambda\ge 1$ such that every (metric) ball in $M$ can be covered by at most $\lambda$ balls of half its radius.
 We say that $M$ is {\em doubling} if its doubling constant $\lambda(M)$ is bounded independently of $|M|$.
 It is sometimes more convenient to refer to $\dimC(M)\eqdef\log_2 \lambda(M)$, which is known as the {\em doubling dimension} of $M$ \cite{GKL03}.
 An {\em embedding} of one metric space $(M,d_M)$ into another $(N,d_N)$ is a map $\Psi:M\to N$.
 We say that $\Psi$ attains {\em distortion} $D'\ge 1$ if $\Psi$ preserves every pairwise distance within factor $D'$, namely, there is a scaling factor $s>0$ such that